John Randel Jr.: The Chesapeake & Delaware Canal

-Randel did not allow either his illness, or the injustice being perpetrated on him by Wright, to stop work on the canal.
+Randel did not allow either his illness or the injustice being perpetrated on him by Wright to stop work on the canal.
 He continued through the winter of 1824 and the following summer.
-Randel may have realized that Wright was trying to get him fired and ruin his reputation, and that the best way of avoiding this was to achieve the excellent results that he was noted for.
+Randel may have realized that Wright was trying to get him fired and ruin his reputation, and that the best way of avoiding this was to achieve the excellent results for which he was noted.
 Wright, however, did not stop his campaign against Randel.
-As the chief engineer, he was empowered to assess Randel's work, and, after inspecting it, he filed a report on July 30, 1825 which said that Randel was neglecting his duties, and had not moved a sufficient amount of dirt.
-In later courtroom testimony, this was determined to be an outright lie, and it was also determined that Wright had ordered his assistant to lie, and that at least one member of the canal company's board was aware of the lie and specifically approved of what Wright was doing.
-When word of Wright's assessment reached Randel's workforce, there was agitation among the men, so much so that one of the engineers went to the board to inquire if they were about to fire Randel, but the board denied it.
+As the chief engineer, he was empowered to assess Randel's work, and, after inspecting it, he filed a report on July 30, 1825 which said that Randel was neglecting his duties, and had not moved a sufficient amount of soil.
+In later courtroom testimony, this was determined to be an outright lie, and it was also determined that Wright had ordered his assistant to lie, and that at least one member of the canal company's board was aware of the lie and had approved specifically of what Wright was doing.
+When word of Wright's assessment reached Randel's workforce, there was agitation among the men, so much so that one of the engineers went to the board to inquire whether they were about to fire Randel, but the board denied it.
 Nevertheless, Randel was officially notified on September 10 of Wright's assessment of neglect of duty.
-He requested details from the board, but was refused, until September 19, when they met with Randel, who was given 10 days to prepare a defense, despite Randel being ill at the time.
+He requested details from the board, but was refused, until September 19, when they met with Randel, who was given 10 days to prepare a defense despite his being ill at the time.
 The day after Randel read his defense to the board – they had refused to allow another engineer to do so because of Randel's condition – the board fired Randel, despite a report from two board members contradicting Wright's report, and certifying that 700 men were employed by Randel on September 27.
 The company also filed a lawsuit against Randel to recover money which had been loaned to him, loans which had been necessitated because Randel's fees had been reduced below the point where he could pay his subcontractors: for instance, one month Randel was paid $636 for the month, while employing as many as 100 men at a total cost of $2,500.